 All courses are available in an online format that meets the needs of teachers who are working full time.
-Courses include a variety of instructional activities including student presentations, including group projects, online video lectures, student analysis of online resources, discussion boards and opportunities for direct interaction with the Instructor via the Internet.
-The science content courses provide inquiry based instruction through hands-on inquiries at school sites, online simulations, and online data sources.
+Courses include a variety of instructional activities including student presentations, group projects, online video lectures, student analysis of online resources, discussion boards and opportunities for direct interaction with the Instructor via the Internet.
+The science content courses provide inquiry-based instruction through hands-on inquiries, online simulations, and online data sources.

 Beginning in fall 2013, graduate students in our M.Ed. in Science Education program can also earn a STEM Endeavor Certificate from Columbia Teachers College.
 All course taken in the certificate program will also count toward the M.Ed.
 Science Education.
 The Certificate program is a collaboration between U.S. Satellite Laboratory and Columbia Teachers College.
 The courses were developed through a grant to U.S. Satellite Laboratory from NASA.
 For more information, visit Endeavor Cohort.

 TEACH Grant funds are available for qualified graduate students.
 For more information, visit Financial Aid Grant Information.